Cover Your Cough

 Stop the spread of germs that make you and others sick: Cover Your Cough

-These frequently asked questions are available in a three-fold brochure (available in four languages), and can downloaded for print Brochure for Health Care or Brochure for the Community.
+These frequently asked questions are available in a three-fold brochure (available in 16 languages), and can downloaded for print Brochure for Health Care or Brochure for the Community.